 How should you prepare for a live broadcast on Facebook, Twitter or Instagram?
 What equipment do you need, and how should you manage your live workflow?

-- Your smartphone – with plenty of space so the live broadcast will save to your Camera Roll
+- Your smartphone – with plenty of space so the live broadcast will save to your Camera Roll or Gallery

 - A tripod, tripod mount and external microphone if you are able to work with a colleague